 The answer will vary depending on how your cat behaves in the vehicle.
 However, a hard carrier will most likely make it much easier when traveling with a difficult cat.
 We’ve answered some of the most common questions about choosing the best cat carrier.

 Of course, your definition of difficult may vary greatly from mine.
 In this article, we’ll be referring to difficult cats that your cat is prone to anxiety and fear.
+Don’t forget to check out our cat carrier page to help you get all your questions answered.

 *This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.